mufana/mufana.github.io/_posts/2017-06-14-How-to-PowerShell-P1.md

 ![get-alias](https://codeinblue.files.wordpress.com/2016/03/8.png?)

 While this is the default list of aliases that comes with PowerShell, you can also add your own aliases.
 For instance; I’m a Linux guy.
-And used working with <cat> and <grep>.
-Where <cat> is an actual default alias for <Get-Content>, there is no alias like <grep> for <Select-String>.
+And used working with 'cat' and 'grep'.
+Where 'cat' is an actual default alias for 'Get-Content', there is no alias like 'grep' for 'Select-String'.

 But that doesn't stop me from creating my own.